Republic of Bosnia and Herzegovina: Demographics

 Bosnia and Herzegovina had more demographic variety than most other European countries.
 According to the 1991 census Bosnia and Herzegovina had 4,364,649 inhabitants.
 The four largest named nationalities were Bosniaks (1,905,274 inhabitants, or 43.65%), Serbs (1,369,883 inhabitants, or 31.39%), Croats (755,883 inhabitants, or 17.32%), and Yugoslavs (239,857 inhabitants, or 5.5%).

+Politics and government

+The republic of Bosnia and Herzegovina was a unitary state where power is centralised in the national government rather than shared with regional units like federalism.

 Travel documents

 Sarajevo issue RBiH passport; and Zagreb Embassy issue RBiH passport.

 In October 1992, a limited number of Republic of Bosnia and Herzegovina passports were printed and available to its citizens.
 The document allowed the holders to enter and leave the newly formed country legally as well as other nations traveled to.

 The Republic's official documents and passports were valid until the end of 1997 when the implementation of the Dayton Agreement commenced the modern-day state of Bosnia and Herzegovina.
 The RBiH passports were replaced by the Bosnia and Herzegovina passport and the Bosnia and Herzegovina identity card.